MercyCare Leadership Team

 Chief Executive Officer

 Chris holds the position of Chief Executive Officer of MercyCare having been appointed in November 2010.
 Chris has held senior leadership and corporate governance positions for thirty years in the Australian not-for-profit sector and local government industry at national, state and local levels.
 He has worked in the community services, health, mental health, disability and aged care sectors.
 Chris is a well-known supporter of the not-for-profit sector and well-recognised advocate and driver for social justice and for changes that benefit the community.
 He has served on numerous advisory and consultative bodies and committees to federal, state and local governments and on the boards of various not-for-profit organisations.
 Among his current appointments, he is Co-Chair of Community Employers WA and a member of the State Training Board of WA and the WA Advisory Council for the Centre for Social Impact.
 Chris has tertiary qualifications in business management, social work and the arts and is a Graduate of the Australian Institute of Company Directors, Fellow of the Australian Institute of Management and 2009 Churchill Fellow.
+Chris was appointed as a Member of the Order of Australia in the General Division in 2017.

 Executive Director, Aged Care Services